The Language Lab

 -

-The Language Lab is pleased to host Ms Billie Pitman who is completing a Work Integrated Learning unit in Linguistics in collaboration with RTRFM 92.1 radio.
-Billie is working with the Lab Director on producing Language Lab, a weekly segment on The Agenda, RTRFM 92.1.
+The Language Lab is pleased to host Ms Charlotte Yeung who is currently completing a Work Integrated Learning unit in Linguistics in collaboration with RTRFM 92.1 radio.
+Charlotte is working with the Lab Director on producing Language Lab, a weekly segment on The Agenda, RTRFM 92.1.

 - Educational resources on Aboriginal English

-- Lab Director, Celeste Rodriguez Louro, has recently won a public tender to review and redesign materials for the teaching of linguistics and Aboriginal English to school educators across Western Australia.
-The work, completed for Catholic Education Western Australia, will be completed by December 2023.
+- Lab Director, Celeste Rodriguez Louro, has won a public tender to review and redesign materials for the teaching of linguistics and Kriol / Aboriginal English to school educators across Western Australia.
+The work, completed for Catholic Education Western Australia, will be launched in late 2024.
 Stay tuned!

 Past events